-The final report is expected to be handed to the Australian Government in June 2019.
+The final inquiry report was handed to the Australian Government on 21 June 2019.

 Under the Productivity Commission Act 1998, the Government is required to table the report in each House of the Parliament within 25 sitting days of receipt.